This colonial mansion was part of the anteroom to the Coricancha and the great plaza of the sun (Intipampa).

-The site was important since the time of the Inca Empire, as it is thought that the area where the building is built was part of the hall of the Temple of the Sun (Qorikancha) and the Great Sun Square (Intipampa).
+It was important in the times of the Inca Empire, since it is believed that the area where it is built was part of the antechamber of the Temple of the Sun (Qorikancha) and the Great Plaza of the Sun (Intipampa).

-After conquering the conqueror Francisco Pizarro's brother, Gonzalo Pizarro, took over the Inca palace that was on this site, and then sell the Marquis Juan de Salas, who built a two story house, using the Inca walls and entering the stone arches.
+After the conquest, the brother of the conquistador Gonzalo Pizarro took possession of the Inca palace that was located there and later sold it to the Marquis Juan de Salas, who had a two-story house built, using the Inca walls and introducing stone arches.

-It is decorated with embossed rosettes and columns, the lintel is carved in one piece lytic.
-It can be appreciated four busts and coat of arms in this lintel.
-Today it has become one of the best known hotels in the city "Hotel Libertador".
+It is decorated with rosettes and columns in relief, the lintel is carved in a single piece of stone, showing four busts and the noble coat of arms.
+Today it has become one of the best known hotels in the city, the "Hotel Libertadores.

-Inside you can see the layout of the courtyard, with stone arches in the four corners, and water fountain in the center, confirming the social importance of the building.
+Inside, confirming the social importance of the building, one can appreciate the layout of the courtyard with stone arches in the four corners and a water fountain in the center.